Effective Use of the International Energy Conservation Code

 The IECC contains two separate sets of provisions—one for commercial buildings and one for residential buildings.
-Each set of provisions is applied separately to buildings within their scope.
-The IECC—Commercial Provisions apply to all buildings except for residential buildings three stories or less in height.
-The IECC—Residential Provisions apply to detached one- and two-family dwellings and multiple single-family dwellings as well as Group R-2, R-3 and R-4 buildings three stories or less in height.
-These scopes are based on the definitions of “Commercial building” and “Residential building,” respectively, in Chapter 2 of each set of provisions.
-Note that the IECC—Commercial Provisions therefore contain provisions for residential buildings four stories or greater in height.
-Each set of provisions is divided into five different parts:
+Each set of provisions are applied separately to buildings within their scope.
+The IECC—Commercial Provisions apply to all buildings except for residential buildings 3 stories or less in height.
+The IECC—Residential Provisions apply to detached one- and two-family dwellings and multiple single family dwellings as well as Group R-2, R-3 and R-4 buildings three stories or less in height.
+These scopes are based on the definitions of “commercial building” and “residential building,” respectively, in Chapter 2 of each set of provisions.
+Note that the IECC—Commercial Provisions therefore contain provisions for residential buildings 4 stories or greater in height.
+Each set of provisions is divided into 4 different parts:

 The following is a chapter-by-chapter synopsis of the scope and intent of the provisions of the International Energy Conservation Code and applies to both the commercial and residential energy provisions:

-Chapter 1 Scope and Administration.
+Chapter 1 Administration.
 This chapter contains provisions for the application, enforcement and administration of subsequent requirements of the code.
 In addition to establishing the scope of the code, Chapter 1 identifies which buildings and structures come under its purview.
-Chapter 1 is largely concerned with maintaining “due process of law” in enforcing the energy conservation criteria contained in the body of this code.
-Only through careful observation of the administrative provisions can the code official reasonably expect to demonstrate that “equal protection under the law” has been provided.
+Chapter 1 is largely concerned with maintaining “due process of law” in enforcing the energy conservation criteria contained in the body of the code.
+Only through careful observation of the administrative provisions can the building official reasonably expect to demonstrate that “equal protection under the law” has been provided.